ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Suggestion: Object detection with Deep Learning with Dlib

-In the Dlib library we can find an implementation of the max-margin object-detection algorithm (MMOD), that can work with small amounts of training data.
-Here you can find a description and the code of the the method.
+In the Dlib library, we can find an implementation of the max-margin object-detection algorithm (MMOD), that can work with small amounts of training data.
+Here you can find a description and the code of the method.

-I plan to test it is after the submission and update this section with the results.
+I plan to test it is after the submission and to update this section with the result.

 # Discussion
-The current implementation using the HOG and the SVM classifier works quite well for the tested images and videos, but it turned out to be very slow (few frames for second).
-Even if it could be optimized in  C++ and parallelizing the search with the sliding windows, probabily a deep learning approach would be better for real word applications.
+The current implementation using the HOG and the SVM classifier works quite well for the tested images and videos, but it turned out to be very slow (few frames for a second).
+Even if it could be optimized in  C++ and parallelizing the search with the sliding windows, probably a deep learning approach would be better for real word applications.
 The detector based on CNN are faster, more accurate and more robust.
 However, it is not a fair comparison since that the SSD is using the GPU.

+It would be useful also to use a tracking algorithm when the detection fails (if the detection is fast enough).
+It would worth a try (Open TDL)[http://kahlan.eps.surrey.ac.uk/featurespace/tld/Publications/2011_tpami] or the (correlation_tracker)[http://blog.dlib.net/2015/02/dlib-1813-released.html] from the dlib C++ library.